 In these temperate forests live no less than five species of pheasant.
 Gorgeous cocks and brown-speckled hens of monal (Lophophorus impejanus) often took to the wings in front of us, gliding several hundred metres down into the valley, cackling loudly.
 This species is very common in the park.
 Koklas pheasant (Pucrasia macrolopha) and kalij pheasant (Lophura leucomelanos) are less numerous, whereas chir pheasant (Catreus wallichi) and western tragopan (Tragopan melanocephalus) are very rare, the latter being globally threatened.
 The Great Himalayan National Park, however, constitutes one of its core areas.

-Herbal vegetation in these meadows is indeed rich, with most species blooming during the monsoon.
+Herbal vegetation in these meadows is indeed rich, the majority blooming during the monsoon.
 In June, when our spring hike took place, precipitation is moderate, but nevertheless we found many flowering species.
-The majority of these were also encountered in the forest, but some were restricted to the meadows, very common species including alpine forget-me-not (Myosotis alpestris), Geum elatum, a species of avens with large, yellow (rarely red) flowers, Phlomis bracteosa, a violet lampwick plant, and a windflower, Anemone obtusiloba, which in this area comes in two colour forms, white and blue.
-(A third variety with yellow flowers grows only in Kashmir.)
+Of these, the majority were also encountered in the forest, but some were restricted to these meadows.
+Common species included alpine forget-me-not (Myosotis alpestris), a species of avens with large, yellow (rarely red) flowers, Geum elatum, a violet lampwick plant, Phlomis bracteosa, and a windflower, Anemone obtusiloba, which in this area comes in two colour forms, white and blue.
+A third variety with yellow flowers is restricted to Kashmir.
 Banks along the streams were covered in thousands of Himalayan marsh-marigolds (Caltha palustris var. himalensis).